elastic/elasticsearch/README.md

 ICU Collation
 -------------

 Uses collation token filter.
-Allows to either specify the rules for collation (defined "here":http://www.icu-project.org/userguide/Collate_Customization.html) using the @rules@ parameter (can point to a location or expressed in the settings, location can be relative to config location), or using the @language@ parameter (further specialized by country and variant).
-By default registers under @icu_collation@ or @icuCollation@ and uses the default locale.
+Allows to either specify the rules for collation (defined "here":http://www.icu-project.org/userguide/Collate_Customization.html) using the `rules` parameter (can point to a location or expressed in the settings, location can be relative to config location), or using the `language` parameter (further specialized by country and variant).
+By default registers under `icu_collation` or `icuCollation` and uses the default locale.

 Here is a sample settings: